Merope (daughter of Oenopion): Theories

 The story of Orion and Merope varies.
 One source refers to Merope as the wife of Oenopion and not his daughter.
 Another refers to Merope as the daughter of King Minos, who was a father of Merope's grandmother.

 The Hungarian mythographer Károly Kerényi, one of the founders of the modern study of mythology, wrote about Merope in Gods of the Greeks.
 Kerényi portrays Orion as a giant born outside his mother.
 He placed great stress on the variant in which Merope is the wife of Oenopion.
 He sees this as the remnant of a lost form of the myth in which Merope was Orion's mother (converted by later generations to his stepmother).

 In popular culture

 The 2002 opera Galileo Galilei by American composer Philip Glass includes an opera within an opera piece between Orion and Merope.

-Asteroid 1051 Merope is named for her.